 Step 1: Choose a hosting provider

-Choosing a web hosting provider can prove challenging, especially as there are so many of them around, but it’s the most vital part of building a website.
+Choosing the best web hosting (opens in new tab) provider can prove challenging, especially as there are so many of them around, but it’s the most vital part of building a website.
 Getting yourself stuck with a poor web host would be unwise, even if it is free.
 Unreliable web hosting can lead to serious problems later on in the process, which could, in turn, affect your online presence.

 A common problem with poor web hosting, for example, is downtime.
 This is essentially what happens when your website randomly shuts down and goes offline, because it cannot handle the amount of traffic received or data stored.
 Downtime can have a serious impact on your online business, which is why we recommend going for a paid hosting provider, even if it requires some initial investment.